Software-Knife-and-Tool/mu/README.md

 ------

-The *mu* binaries, libraries, and source files are installed in `/opt/mu`.
+The *mu* binaries and libraries are installed in `/opt/mu`.
 The `bin` directory contains the binaries and shell scripts for running the system.
-A copy of the `mu` crate is included in `/opt/mu/mu` along with supplied library sources.
+The library sources are included in `lib`.

 ```
 mu-sys		shell runtime binary, stdio listener